-Prerequisites: Level 3 Grammar & Writing, Reading & Vocabulary, Listening & Speaking

-This course is designed for students at the high intermediate level of English.
-This course provides instruction on American English grammar and usage and applying that knowledge to developing more skills in conversation, communication, and composition.
+Prerequisites: Level 3 Grammar & Writing, Reading & Vocabulary, Listening & Speaking grammar and usage and applying that knowledge to developing more skills in conversation, communication, and composition.
 This class helps students expand their command of the mechanics and rules of English grammar at the high intermediate level.
 It will develop the student's knowledge and understanding of the way in which words are modified and joined together to express thoughts and feelings.
 This course will also develop the learner's writing and composition skills.
 Emphasis is on refreshing the student's knowledge of writing the thesis statement and topic sentence, as well as sentence combining and styling.
 The learner will write well-developed three to four paragraph descriptive, narrative, cause-effect, classification, and compare/contrast essays.
-In addition, the learner composes free writing to promote reflection and application of vocabulary.
+In addition, the learner composes free writing to promote reflection and application vocabulary.